 Speaking in Parable

-Posted in By Red Beard 1 comments
+Posted in Red Beard's Posts 1 comments

 All that is gold does not glitter,